Fable (2004 video game)

 Fable is an action role-playing video game, the first in the Fable series.
-It was developed for the Xbox, Microsoft Windows, and Mac OS X platforms by Big Blue Box Studios, a satellite developer of Lionhead Studios, and was published by Microsoft Studios.
+It was developed for the Xbox, Windows, and Mac OS X platforms by Big Blue Box Studios, a satellite developer of Lionhead Studios, and was published by Microsoft Studios.
 The game shipped for the Xbox in September 2004.
 An extended version of the game, Fable: The Lost Chapters, was released for the Xbox and Windows in September 2005.
 A port of the game for Mac OS X, created by Robosoft Technologies and published by Feral Interactive, was released in March 2008 after a delay of more than two years due to licensing issues.

+Taking place in a fantasy world called Albion, players control an unnamed hero who joins the Heroes Guild after losing his family during a bandit attack on his hometown.
+Upon leaving the guild, the player is given a choice to decide whether the hero should live up to his name, or guide him on a path of darkness.

 Originally developed under the name Project Ego, Fable's development involved more than 150 people.
 The game's music was composed by Russell Shaw, with the opening title theme written by Danny Elfman.
 The game's release was widely anticipated, due in part to Lionhead co-founder Peter Molyneux's enthusiastic hype of the game.
 The game was originally in development for the Dreamcast, but shifted to the Xbox after the Dreamcast was discontinued.
+Through Xbox Live, Fable supported the Live Aware feature.
+Fable is now supported again on the replacement Xbox online servers called Insignia.

 Fable received generally positive reviews from critics for the quality of its gameplay and execution, though the failure to include many promised features was noted.
 Fable was the top-selling game of September 2004 and sold more than two million units by 2006.
 The game was followed by two sequels, Fable II in 2008, Fable III in 2010 and a reboot in development by Playground Games.
-Fable Anniversary, a high-definition remake of the game that includes The Lost Chapters, was released for the Xbox 360 and Microsoft Windows in February 2014.
+Fable Anniversary, a high-definition remaster of the game that includes The Lost Chapters, was released for the Xbox 360 and Windows in February 2014.